Bhagyash-raut/kubernetes-batch/README.md

 Replication Controllers and ReplicaSets ensure that the specified number of Pod replicas are running at all times.

+# List all pods
+kubectl get pods

+# List all deployments
+kubectl get deployments

+# List all ReplicaSets
+kubectl get rs

+# List all StatefulSets
+kubectl get statefulsets

+# List all DaemonSets
+kubectl get daemonsets

+# Show all resources
+kubectl get all

+# Describe a pod
+kubectl describe pod <pod-name>

+# View pod logs
+kubectl logs <pod-name>

+# Delete a pod
+kubectl delete pod <pod-name>

+# Delete all resources in the current namespace
+kubectl delete all --all

 ## Kubernetes Networking: Intra-Pod and Inter-Pod Communication

 Kubernetes networking is fundamental for ensuring smooth communication between various components, including pods, services, and external clients.
 It provides flexible networking configurations for intra-pod and inter-pod communication.